For more information call:410-427-5352 410-427-5352

 The UM St. Joseph Medical Group – Palliative Care Mission: To provide specialized and compassionate care for people with serious illnesses, and those who care for them.

 Understanding the Difference: Palliative Care and Hospice Care

-Palliative care is not hospice care, though it encompasses hospice.
-Hospice care is when the time left from a disease can be reasonably understood to be less than six months, and the patient with his or her family have decided that it is time to only focus on quality of days and comfort, not on medical care focused on prolonging life.
+Palliative Care is not hospice care, though it encompasses hospice.
+Hospice care is prescribed when the patient's time left can be reasonably understood to be less than six months, and the patient, along with his or her family, has decided that it is time to shift the focus of care on quality of days and comfort rather than on prolonging life.

 Other Benefits of Palliative Care

 Studies show that patients who have a better idea of their prognosis have better quality of life during the last months of life.
 In some cases, those who receive earlier comfort-focused palliative and hospice care live longer, compared to those who receive aggressive hospital treatment.